AndersonHsieh0330/WMMA_WhereMyMoneyAt/README.md

 # WMMA_WhereMyMoneyAt
-This is the RestAPI implementation of WMMA, built with Spring boot and MySQL. /n WMMA_WHereMyMoneyAt Allows you to keep track of your expenses
+This is the RestAPI implementation of WMMA, built with Spring boot and MySQL.
+WMMA is an app that helps you keep track of your expenses and money transactions.